phalcon-orphanage/docs/en/api/Phalcon_Forms_Element.rst

 public *boolean*  **hasMessages** ()

-Returns the messages that belongs to the element The element needs to be attached to a form
+Checks whether there is messages attached to the element